T-AbdelAlim/CraniumPy/README.md

 * No automatic landmark detection.
 * Every per-side ("left"/"right") label in the forehead-morphology and facial-asymmetry output follows the sign of the frame's own x-axis as implemented (x<0 = left) - the shipped reference triangle places the left tragus at *positive* x, so these labels currently read as the anatomical opposite of what they say.
 Magnitudes and the overall indices are unaffected; only which side a per-side number is attributed to.
 Worth fixing in code - flagged here so it isn't silently relied on until then.
 * The forehead-morphology measurements (frontal angle, ridge protrusion/area, temporal hollowing, parabolic deviation index) are reproducible, closed-form definitions with a reference implementation, but have not yet been validated against a clinical severity score or an independent measurement of the same quantity - treat them as internally comparable, not yet clinically interpretable.
+* The "ideal parabola" every forehead deviation-based number is measured against is fit to this same patient's own forehead (the lateral "shoulders", specifically), not to a healthy-population reference - see [Forehead morphology and frontal bossing](#forehead-morphology-and-frontal-bossing).
+That makes every one of those numbers self-referential: if the condition being measured also affects the shoulders the parabola is fit to, not just the center, the reference inherits that distortion too, and the reported deviation understates it.
+How much that matters for any given condition - i.e. how confined it actually stays to the center - isn't something this app can answer without real scans to check against.

 ## Citation
 Kindly consider citing the software if it supports your research: